-- From April, electric vehicles will be cheaper than petrol or diesel cars thanks to salary sacrifice
+- From April 2020, electric vehicles became even cheaper than petrol or diesel cars thanks to salary sacrifice

 - Drivers could save an average of £320 per month in income tax, Benefit in Kind and National Insurance by leasing a brand-new battery electric vehicle